Cici2014/vibevideo/README.md

 - **Storyboard Duration**: Each storyboard duration **can only be 5s or 10s**, other durations are not supported
 - **Subject Function**: Used to ensure consistent character appearance, subject images have pure white background
 - **Reference Images**: Specify images to reference, represented by file address URLs
+- **Last Frame Function**: Add `- **尾帧**: first-frames/xxx-last-frame.png` field in storyboard script to enable first-last frame video generation for more precise control ⭐ New

 ## 📋 Requirements